Murder of Milly Dowler: Disappearance

-At 3:07 p.m. on 21 March 2002, Milly Dowler left Heathside School in Weybridge, Surrey, and walked to Weybridge railway station with a friend.
-The girls disembarked at Walton-on-Thames railway station, one stop before Dowler's usual stop of Hersham, and went to eat at the station café.
+At 3:07 p.m. on 21 March 2002, 13-year-old Amanda Jane "Milly" Dowler left Heathside School in Weybridge, Surrey, and walked to Weybridge railway station with a friend.
+The girls travelled to Walton-on-Thames railway station, one stop before Dowler's usual stop of Hersham, and went to eat at the station café.
 After Dowler telephoned her father at 3:47 p.m. to say she would be home in half an hour, the girls left the café at 4:05 p.m., with Dowler walking home alone.
-She was last seen three minutes later walking along Station Avenue, by a friend of her sister, who was waiting at a bus stop.
+She was last seen three minutes later walking along Station Avenue, by a friend of her sister who was waiting at a bus stop.

 A closed-circuit television camera located further along the road showed no images of Dowler.
 A red Daewoo Nexia, which belonged to Levi Bellfield's girlfriend Emma Mills, was photographed driving past by the same camera at 4:32 p.m.
-In an April 2009 interview, Bellfield said that he was driving the car.
+In an April 2009 interview, Bellfield said that he was driving this car.

 When Dowler failed to return home, she was reported missing to the police at 7:00 p.m.
 A nationwide search for her followed, with 100 police officers and helicopters searching fields, streets and rivers around Hersham.
 Detectives who had investigated the abduction of Sarah Payne were called in to help.
 Police and the Dowler family made many appeals for information, including a reconstruction on the BBC's Crimewatch UK.
 A plea was also made by Pop Idol winner Will Young, whose concert Dowler had attended shortly before her disappearance.